How to Build Supplier Diversity in eCommerce

 Ecommerce platforms link small businesses with consumers around the world.
 A good ecommerce strategy should, above all, focus on supplier diversity – developing a global network responsible for manufacturing, storing and distributing an eTailer’s products.
 A global supply chain is more diverse and less expensive.
 Paradoxically, global transportation is much less costly than US domestic transportation, adding to the possible cost savings available to pass onto the consumer.

-With a great global supply chain in place, businesses are able to deliver products to the consumer quickly, which will meet the consumer’s expectation for speed.
+With a great global supply chain in place, small businesses are able to deliver products to the consumer quickly, which will meet the consumer’s expectation for speed.
 A well-developed global supply chain will also have supplier diversity, helping the company meet the consumer expectations for diverse ranges of products.

 A well-oiled supply chain means that the process of producing, advertising and distributing the products is seamless and efficient.
 This leaves more space for the company to innovate and opens the door for the early introduction of new products to the market.
 This means businesses will be able to provide their customers with early access to new and innovative products, meeting yet another consumer expectation.

 Another important ecommerce strategy is one that places emphasis on providing tailored experiences for customers.
 Ecommerce platforms collect a large amount of data that can either be harnessed through suitable algorithms or can simply go to waste.

 A good ecommerce strategy focuses on harnessing this data to create an individualized experience for the customer, which meets their expectations regarding relevant and customized service.